mfreema5/Thesis/Spring-2015/restructure/snapshots/revision-30-Apr-15.md

 Using bibliometrics within a qualitative framework&mdash;such as review by expert panels&mdash;was also the approach in the final version of the RFQ.

-#### RFQ
+### RFQ

-Under the Australian RFQ, research quality would have been assessed by a panel of experts, with one quarter of the members of a panel being end-users of research.
+Under the Australian RFQ, research quality would have been assessed by a panel of experts, with one quarter of the panel members being end-users of research.
 The panel would have used a spectrum of bibliometric measures to compliment the review process.

 The government ministry created a ‘Quality Metrics Working Group’, which developed recommendations for what bibliometrics would&mdash;and would not&mdash;be appropriate.
 The working group specifically rejected the Journal Impact Factor (né ISI Impact Factor):

 >“It was believed that actual citation counts are a far better citation measure for judging the performance of groups than surrogates based on the average citation rates of the journals which carry that work.
 There were also concerns about the way in which the indicator is calculated and anecdotal evidence of increasing manipulation of the indicator by a few journal editors.
 Even when ranking journals, some disciplines had already made it clear that they wished to look beyond the Impact Factor and undertake a more detailed assessment of the quality of journals.”
 (Butler 2008)

-The working group on metrics recommended that panels choose from a “suite” of metrics that included citations collated as simple counts, averages, or centile distributions.
-Also, it was recommended that some fields might want to include citations from “non-standard venues”, meaning from outside the journals included in the standard indicies from which bibliometrics typically draw data&mdash;though this practice was discouraged, since drawing citations from venues outside those indices would be a labor-intensive process.
+The working group on metrics recommended that panels choose from a “suite” of metrics that included citations reported as simple counts, averages, or centile distributions.
+Also, it was recommended that some fields might want to include citations from “non-standard venues”, meaning from outside the standard indicies of research publications from which bibliometrics typically draw data&mdash;though this practice was discouraged, since drawing citations from venues outside those indices would be a labor-intensive process.
 And the working group specifically recommended “that no attempt be made to aggregate the indicators to produce a single score” (Butler 2008).

 Ostensibly the working group recommended against aggregating quantitative measures to alleviate concerns that a single quantitative measure might have undue influence, but the advice also falls in line with concerns that “analysis of research performance on the basis of journals unavoidably introduces a ‘bibliometrically limited view of a complex reality’” (van Raan *et al.* 2007).

 So, while bibliometrics were to play a role in the RFQ, and do play a role in REF, they are used within a qualitative framework since the evaluation of research is a complex and muli-faceted problem.
-As Adler *et al.* write in their criticism of the application of citation statistics:
+As Adler *et al.* write:

 >“We do not dismiss citation statistics as a tool for assessing the quality of research—citation data and statistics can provide some valuable information.
 We recognize that assessment must be practical, and for this reason easily derived citation statistics almost surely will be part of the process.
 But citation data provide only a limited and incomplete view of research quality, and the statistics derived from citation data are sometimes poorly understood and misused.
 Research is too important to measure its value with only a single coarse tool.”
 (Adler *et al.* 2009)

+So, a mix of qualitative and quantitative methods is used to evaluate research quality.
+And it turns out that a mixture of methods is also used for the evaluation the practical impact of research, a discussion of which is in the next section.

-### Evaluation of ‘practical impact’ in the examples
+## Evaluation of ‘practical impact’ in the examples

-#### REF
+### REF

 The documentation published by HEFCE for the REF explained that practical impacts would include “a wide definition of impacts, including economic, social, public policy, cultural and quality of life” and that any reference to “‘impact’ or ‘social and economic impact’” implicitly included the entire wide range of impacts.
 (HEFCE 2009a)